archeryue/LearnWebInTen/day5.md

     - Simplify CSS syntax: define some Classes to express complex CSS statements.
     - Write in HTML tags directly, because Classes are simple enough.
     - What about reusability?
-        - you can define new Class to combine resuable Classes.
+        - you can define new Class with @apply to combine resuable Classes.
+Don't overuse it, because too many custom Classes are not easy to maintain.
-        - Component itself is resuable in Vue.js.
+        - you can define a resuable Component with tailwindCSS style in Vue.js.
     - Webpack or other packers can convert these Classes into CSS files.

 ## UI Library: Element Plus